joecodecreations/semanticVersion/README.md

 ## Usage

-While in the project root, and on the same level where `package.json` is located, you can access **semanticversion** by entering `semanticversion` in the CLI or for a shortcut, use `sv`.
+While in the project root, and on the same level where `package.json` is located, you can run **semanticversion** by entering `semanticversion` in the CLI or simply `sv` as a shortcut.

 ## Options